Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Introduction

-Pre-trained contextual vision-and-language (V\&L) models such as ViLBERT \citep{lu2019vilbert}, LXMERT \citep{tan2019lxmert}, VisualBERT \citep{li2019visualbert}, VL-BERT \citep{su2019vl}, and UNITER \citep{chen2020uniter} have greatly improved performances of various V\&L tasks.
-However, different from contextualized language models, such as BERT \citep{devlin2019bert} and RoBERTa \citep{liu2019roberta}, which are trained on unannotated text corpora, V\&L models require a massive amount of aligned text-image pairs for ``mask-and-predict'' pre-training.
-Such aligned data are costly to collect and hard to scale up as they require either manual annotations \citep{chen2015microsoft,krishna2017visual}, or extensive screening.
-For example, \citet{sharma2018conceptual} reports that from 5 billion images gathered over the Internet, only 3 million have paired high-quality captions that are eventually included in the Conceptual Caption dataset.
-Therefore, commonly used aligned datasets seldom exceed 10 million data points.
+Pre-trained contextual vision-and-language (V\&L) models \citep{lu2019vilbert,tan2019lxmert,li2019visualbert,su2019vl,chen2020uniter} have achieved high performance on various V\&L tasks.
+However, different from contextual language models, such as BERT \citep{devlin2019bert}, which are trained on easily-accessible unannotated text corpora, existing V\&L models are still a step away from self-supervision.
+They require a massive amount of aligned text-image pairs for ``mask-and-predict'' pre-training.
+Such aligned data are costly to collect and hard to scale up.
+For example, the widely used MS-COCO dataset \citep{chen2015microsoft} requires extensive annotation from crowd workers.\footnote{Other datasets also require cumbersome curation.
+For example, while Conceptual Captions is crawled from the web, the authors report that from 5 billion images gathered over the Internet, only 3 million have paired high-quality captions after filtering \citep{sharma2018conceptual,changpinyo2021conceptual}.}

-In this paper, we explore \emph{learning V\&L representations from weakly supervised data -- the non-parallel image and text corpus.} This research direction aligns with the theme of self-supervision that moves from learning from heavily annotated data to unannotated or weakly-annotated data.
-Indeed, it is much easier to collect unpaired raw text and raw images.
-For instance, \citet{liu2019roberta} collected over 160GB of text data; YFCC100M \citep{thomee2016yfcc100m} contains 100M images; JFT300M \citep{sun2017revisiting} contains 300M images.
+In this paper, we explore \emph{unsupervised V\&L pre-training} with unaligned image and text corpora.\footnote{Following \citet{lample2018unsupervised} and \citet{feng2019unsupervised}, we use the term ``unsupervised'' to refer to pre-training with unaligned data, while ``supervised'' refers to pre-training with aligned text and images.} This research direction aligns with the theme of unsupervised and self-supervised learning that moves from heavily-annotated data to unannotated data, e.g. unsupervised machine translation \citep{lample2018unsupervised} and unsupervised image captioning \citep{feng2019unsupervised}.
+Unsupervised V\&L pre-training is highly desirable as in many domains, aligned data is scarce (e.g. multimodal hate speech detection \citep{kiela2020hateful} and the medical domain \citep{li2020comparison}) and it is easier to collect unaligned text and images.
+In addition to its practical implication, our endeavour challenges the widely held notion that image-caption corpora is indispensable for pre-training \citep{lu2019vilbert} and brings valuable insight into the role that aligned data play in V\&L pre-training.